Learning and Evaluating Representations for Deep One-class Classification: A Two-stage Framework for Deep One-Class Classification

 \subsection{Learning Representations for One-Class Classification}

-Let $\mathcal{A}$ be the stochastic data augmentation process, which is composed of resize and crop, horizontal flip, color jittering, gray-scale and Gaussian blur, following~\cite{chen2020simple}.
+Let $\mathcal{A}$ be the stochastic data augmentation process, which is composed of resize and crop, horizontal flip, color jittering, gray-scale and gaussian blur, following~\citep{chen2020simple}, for image data.
 As in Figure~\ref{fig:overview}, self-supervised learning methods consist of a feature extractor $f$ parameterized by deep neural networks and the proxy loss $\mathcal{L}$.
-Below, we discuss details of different self-supervised learning methods.
+Optionally, $f$ is further processed with projection head $g$ at training, which is then used to compute the proxy loss.
+Unless otherwise stated, $\mathrm{normalize}(f)\,{\triangleq}\,\nicefrac{f}{\Vert f\Vert_{2}}$ is used as a representation at test time.
+Below, we discuss details of self-supervised learning methods.